-Appendix A, Part 1.12 of the Port's MS4 permit requires that any application, report, or information submitted to the ADEC in compliance with a permit requirement must be signed and certified in accordance with 18 Alaska Administrative Code (AAC) 83.38 (Appendix A).
+The Port's MS4 permit (Appendix A, Part 1.12 of) requires that any application, report, or information submitted to the ADEC in compliance with a permit requirement must be signed and certified in accordance with 18 Alaska Administrative Code (AAC) 83.38.
+The certification for this document is located in Appendix A.